-Ketorolac tromethamine is contraindicated in patients with serum creatinine concentrations indicating advanced renal impairment (see CONTRAINDICATIONS).
-Ketorolac tromethamine should be used with caution in patients with impaired renal function or a history of kidney disease because it is a potent inhibitor of prostaglandin synthesis.
+Ketorolac tromethamine is contraindicated in patients with serum creatinine concentrations indicating advanced renal Laboratory Tests impairment (see CONTRAINDICATIONS).
+Ketorolac tromethamine should be used with caution in patients with impaired Because serious GI tract ulcerations and bleeding can occur without warning symptoms, physicians should monitor for signs or renal function or a history of kidney disease because it is a potent inhibitor of prostaglandin synthesis.
 Because patients with underlying renal insufficiency are at increased risk of developing acute renal decompensation or failure, the risks and benefits should be assessed prior to giving ketorolac tromethamine to these patients.